lamberta/devkit-doc/api/ui/view.md

 2. `overCount {number}`
 3. `atTarget`

+The event is fired when input is moved over a view.

 #### \'InputOut\', callback (over, overCount, atTarget)
 1. `over`
 2. `overCount {number}`
 3. `atTarget`

+The event is fired when input is moved off a view.

 #### \'InputStart\', callback (event, point)
 1. `event {InputEvent}`